 Topic 2: Charting the Research Journey

-Once an organization has been selected to host your research, systematic planning can begin.
+Once an organization, church or movement has been selected to host your research, systematic planning can begin.
 Planning begins with a personal assessment of the primary research instrument—you!
 It then moves to confirming a subject focus and formulating a clear research question that addresses the needs of the host agency and study group.
 From there, fieldwork unfolds to include the collection, analysis, and dissemination of data.

 Preparations